skorom/file-finder/README.md

 ```

 # Clone the project

 Go to your favourite directory through a command line and execute the following command:

 ## Linux:

 `git clone https://github.com/skorom/file-finder.git && cd file-finder`

 ## Windows:

 `git clone https://github.com/skorom/file-finder.git; cd file-finder`

 # Start the service

 Make sure that you are in the project's directory and start the service by the following command:

 `make run`

+:warning: **If you are using Windows**, do not forget to change the default directory!

 In the background, 2 instances will be started by the service.
 The first one will be exposed to the `8081` port,
 the second one will be exposed to the `8082` port.